-Exhibit 2: Example Calculation of Maintenance Adder for a CT using a 10 year Maintenance Period
+Exhibit 2: Example Calculation of Maintenance Adder for CT using a 10 year Maintenance Period

-2.6.5 Immature Units: Maintenance Costs
+2.6.57 Immature Units: Maintenance Costs

-Immature Units - are units with neither 10 years of operation nor 50,000 Operating Hours.
+Immature Units - Units with neither 10 years of operation nor 50,000 Operating Hours.

-Immature Units should use a blend of actual, calculated or forecasted costs.
+Immature Units should use a blend of actual, calculated or forecastedactual costs.
 The weighted blend should be based on the ratio of historical operating hours to projected hours to meet 50,000 or achieving ten years of operation whichever comes first.
 All historical, calculated, and/or forecasted costs are to be converted to current year dollars.

-When information is not available to the Market SellerMarket Participant, estimates may be developed based on a methodology consistent with the provisions of Manual 15 related to VOM, such as, but not limited to:
+When a Market Seller has less than one year of operating history available, the Market Seller may use the current year Variable Operations and Maintenance Default Value by resource class published by the EIA (provide link). information is not available to the Market Seller, estimates may be developed based on a methodology consistent with the provisions of this Manual 15 related to VOM, such as, but not limited to:

-- Regional industry average
+Regional industry average

-- · Industry average in PJM
+Industry average in PJM

-- · Forecasted value based on Long Term Business Plan
+Forecasted value based on Long Term Business Plan

-- Information from Original Equipment Manufacturer (OEM)
+Information from Original Equipment Manufacturer (OEM)

-- or information from sister units
+Or information from sister units

 Once a unit reaches either 10 years of operation or 50,000 Operating Hours, it is considered a mature unit.
-Once a unit is mature, it will use actual historical maintenance cost and the Market Sellerowner will decide to use a 10 or 20 year history (see section 2.6.2).
-If a mature unit has less maintenance history than its elected historical period, the unit ownerMarket Seller will use all available history to calculate VOM.
+Once a unit is mature, it will use actual historical maintenance cost and the Market Seller will decide to use a 10 or 20 year history (See section 2.6.2).
+If a mature unit has less maintenance history than its elected historical period, the Market Seller will use all available history to calculate VOM.